Cry to Heaven: Plot

 Tonio also continues his studies in fencing and firearms, which, in Guido's words, make him into a "hero" to his fellow students, especially after, in self-defense, he kills a student who vowed to kill him.
 As he was raised to be a gentleman, and because he was castrated relatively late in life, he continues to act like a man, unlike the more effeminate poses of castrati boys.
 Despite the fact he is a castrato, even local noblemen come to respect him both as a sparring partner and as a friend.

 However, Guido and others need to scheme to get Tonio, finally, out of the conservatorio and onto the stage.
 After his debut, Guido and Tonio travel to Rome for his operatic premiere.
 There he gains the patronage of a powerful cardinal, Calvino, and befriends a powerful count from Florence, di Stefano.
-Although he is almost booed off the stage for upstaging the operatic star Bettichino, he proves a great success, and both he and Guido have a bright futures in front of themselves.
+Although he is almost booed off the stage for upstaging the operatic star Bettichino, he proves a great success, and both he and Guido have bright futures in front of themselves.
 Tonio even becomes lovers with an English noblewoman and widow, Christina, seemingly restoring him to his former status.

 Nonetheless, Tonio is unable to break free of the desire for revenge against Carlo.
 After having two children by Carlo, Tonio's mother, Marianna, dies.
 Soon afterwards—and before his Mardi Gras opera performance—hitmen sent by Carlo try to kill him.
 Against the wishes of all his friends, Tonio vows to return in time for an Easter opera, then disappears.

 In Venice, Carlo has become a pathetic, alcoholic wreck.
 Disguised as a woman (a trick he learned for the opera), Tonio succeeds in "seducing" his father and capturing him.
 Intoxicated, Carlo not only curses ever coming back to Venice, but also wants to take Tonio's place, finding the city decadent and confining.
 Although he promises never to try and hurt Tonio again, he attempts to kill him the second he has the opportunity.
 In response, Tonio finally kills Carlo.
 He then returns to his friends, at last able to fully pursue his life.